 Gwynne Marshall is a movement specialist who teaches about body mechanics and correct posture based on the Alexander Technique.
 She helps students alleviate pain, move easier and with great fluidity.
 Gwynne can teach you how to undo those habits and learn something different and more beneficial.
 This allows for less pain, more stability, strength, balance and ease of movement.

-Gwynne Marshall trained and received her dance certification at the Martha Graham School of Contemporary Dance in 1993.
-During this time, she applied her passion of movement to the study of the Pilates Method with the late Bruce King, a student of Joseph Pilates and one of the pioneers of Pilates teaching.
+Gwynne Marshall trained for 6 years and received her dance certification at the Martha Graham School of Contemporary Dance in 1993.
+During this time, she studied the Pilates Method with the late Bruce King, a student of Joseph Pilates and a pioneers of Pilates teaching.

 To further her understanding of the body and how it moves, she became a student of the Alexander Technique in 1990.
-In 1993 she started her ACAT certification studies and in 1997, Gwynne became a certified Alexander Technique teacher, receiving her certification at the American Center for the Alexander Technique.
-The oldest Alexander training program in the United States.
-Founded in 1964 by F.M.
-Alexander’s students Debby Caplan and Judy Leibowitz.
-Additionally the certification was awarded after 1,600 hours of full time training over a 3-year period.
-She went on to teach at ACAT as a faculty member until 1998 and continues to participate in post graduate professional development training courses.
+In 1993 she started her ACAT certification studies and in 1997, Gwynne became a certified Alexander Technique teacher.
+She went on to teach at ACAT as a faculty member until 2002 and continues to participate in post graduate professional development.